ap467/mesonet-api-v2-docs/qcsegments.md

 * `showemptystations` (off, on), Indicates if stations with no observations for the requested time span will be returned.
 Often when querying a large group of stations there will be stations that do not meet the criteria of additional request arguments.
 Setting this value to "on" will return any station meeting the geographical or network group, even if there is no observation data available.

-* `qc_checks` ("[flag name], [flag source], all") defines a list of data checks applied to data values.
-The settings of other qc parameters determines how the data and data checks are returned.
+* `qc_checks` ([flag name], [flag source], all) defines a list of data checks applied to data values.
+The settings of other QC parameters determines how the data and data checks are returned.

   * "all" will return any data check in our system.
   * "flag name" allows the targeting of a flag by name or a list (comma separated) of flags.